saitoshi/CodingInterviewQuestions/README.md

 ## Problem 12 Printing Steps

 Write a function that accepts positive number N and the function should console log a step shape with N levels using # char

+## Problem 13 Vowel Count

+Write a function that takes in a string and returns the number of vowels in the string.